Drz0mg/TaskEngine/README.md

 ### New Function

-To add a new function (like QuestStatus() and NearTo()), create a new method in Pather.Parser.Fcalls.
+To add a new function (like QuestStatus() and NearTo()), create a new method in TaskEngine.Parser.Fcalls.
 Its signature must be public static Value FuncName(params Value[] args);
 "FuncName" will be available to call from a psc file.

 ### New Predefined Variable

-To add a new predefined variable (like $MyLevel and $FreeBagSlots), create a new method in Pather.Parser.PredefinedVars.
+To add a new predefined variable (like $MyLevel and $FreeBagSlots), create a new method in TaskEngine.Parser.PredefinedVars.
 Its signature must be public static Value VarName();
 "$VarName" will now be defined in psc files.